 Agrobrite FLT44 T5 Fluorescent Grow Light System, 4 Feet, 4 Tubes, about $120 on Amazon.

-There are shelving units designed for indoor plants.
+Install shelving units designed for indoor plants.
 Each shelf has a waterproof tray, and each unit is lit by two T5 bulbs.
 The lights, on timers, stay on from 7 am to 7 pm daily.

-Shown here is arguably the ultimate indoor plant-shelf unit.
+This is arguably the ultimate indoor plant-shelf unit.
 Made of lightweight, powder-coated aluminum, it has adjustable lights with energy-efficient, full-spectrum bulbs; plastic drip trays; and wheels for easy positioning.
 Three shelves provide 18 square feet of growing space.

 Get a Timer